My aim is to fuse great structure with emotional storytelling.

 Editor and Story Consultant, Susan Brand

 Zakii Anwar paints nudes, that’s pornography to the Islamic Malaysian government.
-Singaporean director, Jin Craven, hired me to help create a ‘Western’ sense of drive and momentum and help create a story from her poetic biography on one of Malaysia’s most important artists.
+Singaporean director, Jin Craven, hired me to give a ‘Western’ sense of drive and momentum and craft a story from her poetic biography on one of Malaysia’s most important artists.

 Hip Hop Hijabis

 Two female Hip Hop artists convert to Islam and want to take their music to a Muslim audience.
 This controversial film received abundant editorial coverage in the press and on the radio including multiple interviews with our protagonists.